lucy3/char-rnn-tensorflow/joke_prep/README.md

 ## Results

-Lucy was worried about running out of free Google Cloud credits so she only ran the joke generator for approximately 35 epochs (170325/239800).
+I was worried about running out of free Google Cloud credits so I only ran the joke generator for approximately 35 epochs (170325/239800).

 :(